joedefen/my-snaps/README.md

 * use `my-restore` to return to a working system and reboot and eventually clean up again.
 * if snapshots alone will not do, read the following section on `/boot` and `/boot-efi`.

-### How /boot and /boot/efi Placement affects Restores
-Personally, I place `/boot` within my root BTRFS partition (although not a Fedora standard).
-This causes a grub warning that can be suppressed by running `sudo grub2-editenv - unset menu_auto_hide` (however mysterious that seems).
-Consider using that pattern on new installs and retrofitting old installs.

-**But, if /boot is a separate ext4 partition, there are greater chances of a restore not working.** Generally, when you restore an older snapshot (especially one you just created), its Linux version will still be present ... so, in the boot menu, if the newer OS version will not boot, iteratively try older versions until one works.
-In the worst case, you'll need to do a **boot repair**; search for "*Restoring the bootloader using the Live disk*" in [Fedora Linux User Documentation :: Fedora Docs](https://docs.fedoraproject.org/en-US/fedora/latest/).

-As part of `my-update`, it copies `/boot/efi` (the UEFI boot partition) to `/boot/efi.{date}` and removes old versions.
-In some cases, that might help repair `/boot/efi`; but if not, the boot repair from the Live disk procedure is the definitive fix.

 ---

 ## Initial and Regression Testing